 From tense to triumph… why you should give Techstars a go

-Last month I took part in the Techstars Startup Weekend Plymouth - and what an experience!
+I recently took part in the Techstars Startup Weekend Plymouth - and what an experience!

 Having, officially, started my entrepreneurial journey back in September 2021, I was attending the weekend to network and find people interested in the tourism and culture sector.
 I made the decision not to pitch, as I really wanted to be a part of someone else’s entrepreneurship journey, as I have been fortunate to have access to a range of support at Falmouth University’s Venture Studio, Launchpad.